ttscoff/bunch/roadmap.md

 - [ ] Better means of opening Finder windows in tabs
 - [ ] Webhooks: ability to send HTTP POST requests with body in background
 - [ ] Allow multiple Waiting snippets (in sequence) for groupings of items within a Bunch
-- [ ] Ability to wait for a script, or specific text in the output
+- [ ] Ability to wait for a script, or wiat for specific text in the output

 ### Someday/Maybe